How To Gamble Responsibly

 With so many options available to us, it can be easy to get waylaid, particularly if we win a few times and find ourselves “down on our luck” later on.

-When it comes to responsible gambling, it's best to live by a phrase that our grandmothers probably taught us – “only bet what you can afford to lose”.
+When it comes to responsible gambling, it's best to live by a phrase that our grandparents probably taught us – “only bet what you can afford to lose”.

 Of course, with the developments of gambling outlets and the endless options available to us now, there's a lot more to it than simply committing to losing a certain amount – so how do we gamble responsibly?

 In order to gamble responsibly, first, we must understand exactly what the phrase means.
 Gambling responsibly doesn’t necessarily mean stopping after placing one bet, or stopping after losing one bet.

 In fact, it is about more than just money – responsible gambling also has effects on how you spend your time, and gambling irresponsibly can also have adverse effects on your entire lifestyle.

 Thankfully, responsible gambling is something that is actively encouraged by all reputable gambling operators in the modern age.
 These operators, in order to comply with the UK Gambling Commission and to protect the welfare of their customers, must offer responsible gambling policies.